 Welcome, and thanks for tuning in!
-I am an incoming sociology professor at the University of California - Los Angeles (Go Bruins!).
+I am an assistant sociology professor at the University of California - Los Angeles (Go Bruins!).

 I am an NSF, MFP, and NICHD fellow (National Science Foundation, Minority Fellowship Program, National Institute of Child Health and Human Development, respectively), and my research has been supported by the Russell Sage Foundation, the American Society of Criminology, and the American Association of University Women.